virt-s1/rhel-edge/README.md

 1. [`ostree-bare-ng.yml`](ostree-bare-ng.yml): rhel-edge-container/edge-container(tar) image type test

 In this scenario, environment setup and test running are based on Ansible playbook.
-This scenario is for RHEL 8.4 only.

 1. The test runs on beaker because test needs bare metal machine.
 So keytab file is needed for beaker authentication.
 2. The RHEL Edge image will be built on OpenStack VM, the encrypted OpenStack credential should be provided.